universal-declaration/human-dignity/README.md

 - Decolonial critiques of imposed universalism

 ## License

-This work is dedicated to the global commons.
-Use, adapt, and share freely, with attribution to the collective effort rather than any individual.
+This work is licensed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).

 ---